 - Collect and distribute class rosters of students' names and pronouns, as determined by students.
 Encourage, and enforce when needed, the use of correct names and pronouns by faculty in the classroom.
-For example, faculty can call students by their first name (as determined by the student) rather than Ms. or Mr. Another option is to use the prefix "Mx." when referring to TGNC students, provided it is what a given student has requested.
-Again, pronouns and gendered terms should never be assumed always ask. - Implement and enforce a system to handle complaints regarding faculty members or administration officials who do not respect students' pronouns and names.
+For example, faculty can call students by their first name (as determined by the student) rather than "Ms." or "Mr." Another option is to use the prefix "Mx." when referring to TGNC students, provided it is what a given student has requested.
+Again, pronouns and gendered terms should never be assumed always ask. - Work to develop a school-wide ethic of removing gendered language from the classroom and other spaces.
+While many professors are now comfortable using "she or he" rather than the very outdated male-only gender references, this language continues to reinforce a gender binary that excludes many non-binary and gender non-conforming people.
+Implementing gender-neutral language using "they/them/their" pronouns is more inclusive of all students and community members, and is also (contrary to the objections of some) not new usage, and is grammatically correct. - Implement and enforce a system to handle complaints regarding faculty members or administration officials who do not respect students' pronouns and names.
 This should include a way for students to safely report harassment regarding names and pronouns without fear of academic or social retribution.

 Occasional mistakes can be understandable; repeated, ongoing misnaming and misgendering can rise to the level of harassment and result in serious trauma and interference with educational goals for TGNC individuals.

 Outside, as well as inside, the classroom, the best practice for ensuring that students are not misgendered is to ask all students for their preferred name usage and their pronouns, and to use those consistently.
-When navigating pronouns and gendered terms when such information is not known, however, don't assume anything or default to gender neutral language (they/them/their).
+When navigating pronouns and gendered terms when such information is not known, however, don't assume anything or default to gender-neutral language (they/them/their).
 Instead, consider these tips for how to respect others' identities: